DjangoForAll/Django-Course/Level_10/4_Deploying_to_heroku/content/Readme.md

 web: gunicorn task_manager.wsgi
 ```

-To handle static files, django comes built in with a [collectstatic](https://docs.djangoproject.com/en/4.0/ref/contrib/staticfiles/#collectstatic) command, this command will collect all the static files that are required for the application to run and place them in a predefined folder.
+To handle static files, Django comes built-in with a [collectstatic](https://docs.djangoproject.com/en/4.0/ref/contrib/staticfiles/#collectstatic) command, this command will collect all the static files that are required for the application to run and place them in a predefined folder.

-The collectstatic command requires a folder to be defined so that the static files can be placed in, lets add this configuration in the settings file
+The collect static command requires a folder to be defined so that the static files can be placed in, lets add this configuration in the settings file

 ```python
 STATIC_ROOT = BASE_DIR / "staticfiles"
 ```

-This places all static files in the `staticfiles` folder in the root, you can try running the command locally to test it out, just ensure that the collected files are not commited to git!
+This places all static files in the `staticfiles` folder in the root, you can try running the command locally to test it out, just ensure that the collected files are not committed to git!

 Now that all our application config has been completed, let's push the changes to the Heroku remote.